chandrashritii/Type-on-Strap/pages/portfolio.md

 <br>

-### Layer5:
+#### Layer5:
 <br>
 *June 2020 - PRESENT*
 <br>
 I am an active open source contributor and member of the Layer5 community, which is a SMI network analysis platform, under the umbrella organization, Cloud Native Computing Foundation (CNCF).<br>
-My contributions have included revamping, re-styling, and/or writing the following pages using Jekyll, Markdown, HTML and CSS:
+My contributions have included:

+1. <b> Revamping, re-styling, and/or writing the following pages using Jekyll, Markdown, HTML and CSS: </b>
 <br>
 * Propagated info on the MeshMates Program, an onboarding welcome program initiated by the  Layer5 community.
 This involved getting to know the members of the community and doing research to figure out how the program  worked and updating all the appropriate documents.
 Merged [here](https://github.com/layer5io/meshery/pull/1176).
 <br>